š”ļø Beyond Burnout: How to Leave a Toxic Practice (or Survive it) with Your Professional Identity Intact

 When Safe Practice Makes You the "Difficult" Provider

-When you draw a line in the sand and refuse to continue unsafe prescribing (like long-term benzodiazepines or chronic, off-label opioids) you are doing the right thing.
-But immediately, you become the least popular person in the clinic
+When you draw a line and refuse to continue unsafe prescribing, you are doing the right thing.
+What happens next is that you become the least popular person in the building.

 When Inheriting a Patient Panel Means Inheriting Unsafe Prescribing